What is Ballistic Glass? Which Solutions Protect Windows Best?

 Best Ballistic Windows & Doors – BulletShield

 Each system is custom fabricated based on perceived threat levels, budgets, and existing glazing conditions.
 Installed by certified dealers, these ballistic systems may utilize exotic plastics, polycarbonates, or glass-clad shields, depending on performance requirements.
-All-weather adhesives, high-performance films, VHB tapes, and mechanical security anchors may be used to install the system.
+Installers may use all-weather adhesives, high-performance films, VHB tapes, and mechanical security anchors to secure the system.

 With active shooter situations on the rise, there is no better time than now to enhance security with ballistic-resistant glass.
 Keep your students, employees, and building occupants safe with BulletShield.